 BS = British Standard and usually a number follows which you can look up and find out what the British Standard is for many building items and other objects.

 Computer Aided Design.
-All Kitchen companies using various software produce their plans and elevations on computer instead of at the drawing board.
+All Kitchen companies using various software produce their plans and elevations on computers instead of at the drawing board.

 The structure of a kitchen (see table of finishes).